sosia-dev/sosia/docs/tutorial/setup.rst

     >>> sosia.make_database(DB_NAME)

-The database can be anywhere; for small projects we advise to have it in the project folder, for large projects we recomment other places such as `~/.cache/sosia/<project_name>.sqlite`.
+The database can be anywhere; for small projects we advise to have it in the project folder, for large projects we recommend other places such as `~/.cache/sosia/<project_name>.sqlite`.
 If you do not specify a path, `sosia` will default to `~/.cache/sosia/main.sqlite`.